Frame Your Self-Image With Positive Words: Be Your Champion

 Situation: I was taking part in a crucial meeting at work with staff members and representatives from two external suppliers.

-During the meeting, one of the representatives from one of the supplier companies started making derogatory comments toward me that I found inappropriate.
+During the meeting, a representative from one of the supplier companies started making derogatory comments toward me that I found inappropriate.

 Task: I wanted to confront the person who was making the comments, but professionally.
-My goal was to make him aware the comments were not welcomed without ruining the meeting atmosphere.
+I aimed to make him aware that the comments were not welcome without ruining the meeting atmosphere.

 Action: I responded by telling him I had been part of this team for quite some time.
 And I felt I deserved more respect than he was currently affording me.
 I said it confidently and professionally to avoid ruining the integrity of the meeting.